-Field education is an integral component of Edinboro University’s MSW curriculum and is considered to be the signature pedagogy of social work education by the Council for Social Work Education (CSWE).
-It engages the student in supervised social work practice and provides opportunities to apply and integrate classroom learning in the field setting.
+Field education is an integral component of PennWest Edinboro’s MSW curriculum and is considered to be the signature pedagogy of social work education by the Council for Social Work Education (CSWE).
+The field experience engages the student in supervised social work practice and provides opportunities to apply and integrate classroom learning in the field setting.

 Jay Breneman.
 See the MSW Student Handbook and Field Education Manual for more information.